lh3/ropebwt2/README.md

 |Venter |No    |ropebwt2-m10g    |Yes   |4.10h |1.47h |22.2G|-brRm10g|
 |Venter |Yes   |ropebwt2-m10g    |Yes   |8.85h |3.00h |29.4G|-brm10g|
 |NA12878|No    |ropebwt2-m10g    |Yes   |12.94h|4.96h |34.0G|-brRm10g|

-* [Ropebwt][rb] comes with three algorithms: a reimplementation of BCR, insertion of single strings to a B+-tree based rope and insertion of single strings to a red-black-tree based rope.
-The BCR reimplementation is referred to as the 'ropebwt' algorithm in [SGA][sga] and is evaluated here.
-The second algorithm is the predecessor of the single-string mode of ropebwt2.
-The third algorithm is the slowest.

 * For [ropebwt][rb] and ropebwt2, outputting the BWT to a plain text string takes significant time.
 We let them dump the BWT in their internal binary